Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Nucleotide.md

 Composed of:

-- Nitrogenous (nitrogen-containing or N-) base
+- Nitrogenous (also nitrogen-containing or N-) base
 - Pentose sugar
 - Phosphate